Ferdowsi University of Mashhad: Sun & Air Research Institute (SARI)

 SARI institute was founded in October 2010 (Mehr 1389), for research in the field of Renewable energy.
 This institute has achieved design and manufacturing of 100 kW Wind turbine.
-At the present time, this institute focuses on the development of different types of wind turbine and assessment of Solar panels and solar machines.
+At the present time, this institute focuses on the development of different types of wind and solar energy.

 Admissions

-The admission rate range is 40–50%, making this Iranian higher education organization an averagely selective institution.
-However, considering the strong efforts to improve the higher institutions in religious cities after the Islamic Revolution (27% of the resources allocated to the university are reported to be funded through proprietary revenues other than the governmental budget), undergraduate admission to Ferdowsi is limited to the top 10–20% of students who pass the national entrance examination administered yearly by the Ministry of Culture and Higher Education and could not be admitted in University of Tehran, Sharif University of Technology, Amirkabir University of Technology, Iran University of Science and Technology and Shahid Beheshti University (mostly from the cities of Razavi Khorasan, and specially Mashhad).
-To attract top students, the Ferdowsi University of Mashhad has tried to use the scholarships so that after the increasing decline in admission rate in sciences (and especially physics), which was considered a serious threat to the university, additional scholarships are to be dedicated to all disciplines.
+The admission rate range is 40–50%, making it an averagely selective institution.
+However, considering the strong efforts to improve the higher institutions in religious cities after the Islamic Revolution (27% of the resources allocated to the university are reported to be funded through proprietary revenues other than the governmental budget), undergraduate admission to Ferdowsi University is limited to the top 10–20% of students who pass the national entrance examination administered yearly by the Ministry of Culture and Higher Education and could not be admitted in University of Tehran, Sharif University of Technology, Amirkabir University of Technology, Iran University of Science and Technology and Shahid Beheshti University (mostly from the cities of Razavi Khorasan, and specially Mashhad).
+To attract top students, the university has tried to use the scholarships so that after the decline in admission rate in sciences (and especially physics), which was considered a serious threat to the university, additional scholarships are to be dedicated to all disciplines.

-There are 12,645 undergraduate students, including 8,398 females (66.4%) and 4,247 males (33.6%) in the university.
+In 2015, there were 12,645 undergraduate students, of which 8,398 females (66.4%) and 4,247 males (33.6%).

 Foreign students

-The Ferdowsi University of Mashhad is regarded as the first institution in attracting foreign students, mainly from Afghanistan, Lebanon, Syria, Yemen, Bahrain, Central Asian republics, after the efforts made during the presidency of Ahmadinejad who declared Mashhad as "Iran's spiritual capital".
-Currently, more than 1,300 foreign students have enrolled in the Ferdowsi University of Mashhad, which form one twentieth of the university students.
-According to the head of the University, more than half of the foreign students studying at the Ferdowsi University of Mashhad are from Afghanistan and have were admitted at the university by using scholarships (106 students), through participating in the National entrance examination (199 students) and as independent students (204 people).
+The Ferdowsi University of Mashhad is regarded as the first institution in attracting foreign students, mainly from Afghanistan, Lebanon, Syria, Yemen, Bahrain, and Central Asian republics, after the efforts made during the presidency of Ahmadinejad who declared Mashhad as "Iran's spiritual capital".
+Currently, more than 1,300 foreign students are enrolled, which forming 5% of the student body.
+More than half of the foreign students are from Afghanistan, of which 106 gained scholarships, 199 passed the national entrance exam, and 204 enrolled as independent students.

-According to a deputy president of Ferdowsi University of Mashhad, most of the foreign students studying in Iran are from Afghanistan, Syria, Iraq, Pakistan, and Turkey.
+According to a deputy president of the university, most of the foreign students studying in Iran are from Afghanistan, Syria, Iraq, Pakistan, and Turkey.
 According to Iran's Minister of Science, Research, and Technology (in a speech at a graduation ceremony of a number of foreign students of Ferdowsi University of Mashhad), many efforts were underway to attract as many as 25,000 by 2015 during the presidency of Ahmadinejad: "The improvement of the quality of universities has paved the way for the enrollment of foreign students.
 Fourteen thousand foreign students from 92 countries are currently studying at Iran's universities.
 And if we include the 12,000 foreign students studying at Al-Mustafa (International) University, a total of 26,000 foreign students are studying at higher education institutions in the country".